iterative/dvc.org/static/docs/commands-reference/checkout.md

 There are two methods to restore a file missing from the cache, depending on the situation.
 In some cases a pipeline must be reproduced (using `dvc repro`) to regenerate its outputs.
 (See also `dvc pipeline`.)
-In other cases the cache can be pulled from a remote cache using `dvc pull`.
+In other cases the cache can be pulled from remote storage using `dvc pull`.

 ## Options